Sometimes we get so busy trying to raise money that we lose sight of something important: Why people give.

 Harness the power of egoism by:

 - Making sure to thank your donors and help them feel good about their giving experience.
 Get creative.
-Send videos, make phone calls.
-Make sure your donors know you care about them and that they are doing something positive!
+Send videos and make phone calls.
+Make sure your donors know you care about them and that they are doing something positive through your nonprofit!

 - Updating donors on what their donations have done.
 Let them know exactly how many people your food bank helped.
 Let them know how many foster kids received scholarships and then focus on a success story.